tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Expected Response

-INTERNAL_PREREQUISITES_NOT_MET if dwc:maximumElevationInMeters is bdq:Empty or the value cannot be interpreted as a number; COMPLIANT if the value of dwc:maximumElevationInMeters is within the range of bdq:minimumValidElevationInMeters to bdq:maximumValidElevationInMeters inclusive; otherwise NOT_COMPLIANT
+INTERNAL_PREREQUISITES_NOT_MET if dwc:maximumElevationInMeters is bdqval:Empty or the value cannot be interpreted as a number; COMPLIANT if the value of dwc:maximumElevationInMeters is within the range of bdqval:minimumValidElevationInMeters to bdqval:maximumValidElevationInMeters inclusive; otherwise NOT_COMPLIANT

 #### Information Elements